 When to see a doctor

-See your doctor immediately if you experience the signs and symptoms of migraine with aura, such as temporary vision loss or floating spots or zigzag lines in your field of vision.
-Your doctor will need to rule out more-serious conditions, such as a stroke or retinal tear.
+See your doctor immediately if you have new signs and symptoms of migraine with aura, such as temporary vision loss, speech or language difficulty, and muscle weakness on one side of your body.
+Your doctor will need to rule out more-serious conditions, such as a stroke.

 Many of the same factors that trigger migraine can also trigger migraine with aura, including stress, bright lights, some foods and medications, too much or too little sleep, and menstruation.

 Although no specific factors appear to increase the risk of migraine with aura, migraines in general seem to be more common in people with a family history of migraine.
 Migraines are also more common in women than in men.

 People who have migraine with aura are at a mildly increased risk of stroke.

 - Simon RP, et al. Headache & facial pain.
 In: Clinical Neurology.
 10th ed.
 McGraw Hill; 2018. https://accessmedicine.mhmedical.com.
 Accessed Feb.
 14, 2021.